ischurov/ilya.schurov.com-hugo-academic/content/post/adjoint-method/index.md

 ---

-You probably heard about Neural ODEs[^1], a neural network architecture based on the ordinary differential equations.
+You probably heard about Neural ODEs[^1], a neural network architecture based on ordinary differential equations.
 When I first read about them, my thoughts were: okay, we have an ODE given by a neural network, now we need to learn weights of that neural network, thus we need gradients, thus we have to find derivates of the solution of an ODE with respect to parameters.
 And we have a standard tool for that in ODE theory, it's called “variational equations”, so let's just apply them and we're done.
 Case closed.

-However, in the paper, the authors used much more elaborate approach, based on something called _adjoint state method_.
-It was strange: why we need some cryptic mathematical magic to solve such a standard problem?
+However, in the paper, the authors used a much more elaborate approach, based on something called _the adjoint state method_.
+It was strange: why do we need some cryptic mathematical magic to solve such a standard problem?
 In various other discussions, I heard from time to time that these mysterious _adjoints_ are somehow related to backpropagation.
-However, all tutorials on adjoint state method I was able to find used a bunch of sophisticated infinite-dimensional optimization theory, and it was not clear for me, how this can be related to such a simple thing as backpropagation?
+However, all tutorials on the adjoint state method I was able to find used a bunch of sophisticated infinite-dimensional optimization theory, and it was not clear to me, how this can be related to such a simple thing as backpropagation.

-It was my surprise when I understood that adjoint state method in fact is based on a very simple idea.
-And now I want share it with you.
+It was my surprise when I understood that the adjoint state method in fact is based on a very simple idea.
+And now I want to share it with you.

 {{< callout note >}}

 This post turned out to be rather long.
 I tried to make it as accessible as possible, so included detailed explanations of all the derivations.
-This led to inclusion of various equations that sometimes can look scary.
+This led to the inclusion of various equations that sometimes can look scary.
 Don't be afraid: there are also a lot of illustrations and informal descriptions to guide you through the story.

 - In the [first part](#forward-and-backward), I recall briefly some notions from multidimensional calculus and present the main constructions that will be used later.
-The reader is expected to be familiar with matrix calculations, the notion of a derivative of multidimensional map and the chain rule, whilst the two latter will be recalled.
+The reader is expected to be familiar with matrix calculations, the notion of a derivative of a multidimensional map, and the chain rule, whilst the two latter will be recalled.

 - The [second part](#backpropagation-in-neural-networks) is an introduction to the backpropagation in the usual dense neural networks.
 Here I present an exposition that is focused on the effective implementation of the backpropagation using matrix calculations and also has close ties with the adjoint state method in the neural ODEs.
 Nevertheless, I hope you will find something new and interesting about backpropagation from this part even if you are not interested in the neural ODEs.

 - The [last part](#adjoint-state-method-in-neural-odes) is devoted to the adjoint state method.
-Here I expect some very basic knowledge of the ordinary differential equations.
+Here I expect some very basic knowledge of ordinary differential equations.
 The main results from the ODE theory will be recalled.

 That is not an easy journey, but I hope you will find it as exciting as I did.
 If you have any questions regarding this post, do not hesitate to get in touch on [Twitter](https://twitter.com/ilya_schurov).